 Reach right into the heart of New Orleans tradition and breakfast with cafe au lait and beignets, Café du Monde, just opposite Jackson Square at the French Market and open 24/7.

 Take a City Tour

-A professionally guided city tour is always recommended to see ‘The Big Easy.”
-Sort out the many historic neighborhoods like the Vieux Carre, the Central Business and the Warehouse Arts Districts, the Garden District and Uptown, home of Greek Revival and Victorian mansions, of Tulane and
+A professionally guided city tour is always recommended to see ‘The Big Easy."
+Sort out the many historic neighborhoods like the Vieux Carre, the Central Business and the Warehouse Arts Districts.

 After the grand tour, lunch.
 Keep in mind that we treat food with reverence and panache here, so plan ahead.
-Lunch (like breakfast and dinner) is an important time of the day.
-Lunch menus can be a matter of legend.
-A few ideas: board a riverboat for a lunch cruise; see and feel the power of the Mississippi while sampling some Creole or Cajun specialties.
-Or, grab a muffuletta at the very aromatic Progress or Central Grocery (923-925 Decatur, across from the French Market).
-Picnic with your muffuletta by the river or in Jackson Square.
-Try the tantalizing gumbo at the Gumbo Shop, 630 St. Peter Street, with its antique but casual ambiance and pleasant courtyard, not to mention the gumbo itself.
-Visit The Acme Oyster Bar or Felix’s for freshly shucked oysters and a variety of seafood.
-Both are on Iberville, about a block apart.
+A few ideas: board a riverboat for a lunch cruise to see and feel the power of the Mississippi while sampling some Creole or Cajun specialties.
+Or, grab a muffuletta at the very aromatic Central Grocery (923-925 Decatur, across from the French Market), and picnic with your muffuletta by the river or in Jackson Square.
+Try the tantalizing gumbo at the Gumbo Shop, with its antique but casual ambiance and pleasant courtyard.
+Visit the Acme Oyster Bar for freshly shucked oysters and a variety of seafood.

 The French Quarter...